DRESS CODE FOR THE 2018-2019 SCHOOL YEAR

 2. Second and third offense violations will result in 1-3 demerits.
 The number of demerits will be based on the type of violation and the number of repeat offenses.

-PARENTS/GUARDIANS are asked for their support of the dress code by checking to see that their son/daughter is properly
+PARENTS/GUARDIANS are asked for their support of the dress code by checking to see that their son/daughter is properly dressed for school.

 Serra Catholic High School 200 Hershey Drive McKeesport, PA 15132